Carbon budget: Carbon budget in gigatonnes and factors

 Carbon budget estimates depend on the likelihood or probability of avoiding a temperature limit, and the assumed warming that is projected to be caused by non-CO_{2} emissions.
-The values for the carbon budget estimates in the following table are drawn from the latest assessment of the Physical Science Basis of climate change by the Working Group I Contribution to the IPCC Sixth Assessment Report.
 These estimates assume non-CO_{2} emissions are also reduced in line with deep decarbonisation scenarios that reach global net zero CO_{2} emissions.
 Carbon budget estimates thus depend on how successful society is in reducing non-CO_{2} emissions together with carbon dioxide emissions.
-The IPCC Sixth Assessment Report estimated that remaining carbon budgets can be 220 Gt CO_{2} higher or lower depending on how successful non-CO_{2} emissions are reduced.
+Scientists estimated that remaining carbon budgets can be 220 Gt CO_{2} higher or lower depending on how successful non-CO_{2} emissions are reduced.